MathieuCarriere/perslay/README.md

 ### GUDHI and sklearn-tda

-In order to produce and process persistence diagrams, we rely on two libraries.
+In order to produce persistence diagrams, we rely on two libraries.

 GUDHI is a C++/Python3 library whose Python version can be installed using